hilbug/hilbug/README.md

 ### Hi there 👋

-I'm Hilary (she/her/hers), an aspiring full stack developer currently working within the healthcare technology sector as a technical program manager.
+I'm Hilary (she/her/hers), an aspiring full stack developer in the Greater Boston area currently working within the healthcare technology sector as a technical program manager.
 I would love to connect with other coding newbies and collaborate on a project!

 :point_right: My personal tenets:
 - Unconditional positive regard